enricotm/DotSeparator/README.md

 Mutable inputs (variable name):
 ---
 Number of points (points) --> The amount of points that are created.
-Amount of hidden layers (layers) --> How many hidden layers it uses for the ML algorithm.
-Size of the hidden layers (layers) --> How many knots there are in each hidden layer.
+Log occurence (logOccurence) --> Set how many iterations it waits before updating the log.
+Error margin (errorMargin) --> Set the error margin after it reaches the minimum iterations.
 Minimum iterations (minIters) --> Set the minimum iterations before it accounts for error margin.
-Error margin (errorMargin) --> Set the error margin after it reaches the minimum iterations.
-Log occurence (logOccurence) --> Set how many iterations it waits before updating the log.
+Axis limit (map_axis) --> Set the limit/size of your graphs when showing on the log.
 Show development graphs (show_graphs) --> Set if it shows the development graphs in every log update.
-(Not recommended)
-Show colored regions map (show_map) --> Set if it shows the final colored region map.
 (Recommended)
+Amount of hidden layers (layers) --> How many hidden layers it uses for the ML algorithm.
+Size of the hidden layers (layers) --> How many knots there are in each hidden layer.

 Reading the logs:
 ---